 Denominations.
-You may buy each Savings Bond in a minimum denomination of \$2,500 (and integral multiples of \$500 in excess of \$2,500).
-You may buy each 1-Year Sabra Savings Bond in a minimum denomination of \$25,000 (and integral multiples of \$1,000 in excess of \$25,000).
+You may buy each Savings Bond in a minimum denomination of \$2,500 and integral multiples of \$500 in excess of \$2,500.
+You may buy each 1-Year Sabra Savings Bond in a minimum denomination of \$5,000 and integral multiples of \$500 in excess of \$5,000.
 The maximum amount of 1-Year Sabra Savings Bonds that may be purchased by any person to be issued on any Issue Date is \$500,000.
-You may buy each 2-Year Sabra Savings Bond, 3-Year Sabra Savings Bond, 5-Year Sabra Savings Bond and 10-Year Sabra Savings Bond in a minimum denomination of \$1,000 (and integral multiples of \$100 in excess of \$1,000).
-You may buy each Mazel Tov Savings Bond in a minimum denomination of \$100 (and integral multiples of \$10 in excess of \$100).
-For Mazel Tov Savings Bonds with an Issue Date on or after July 1, 2018, the maximum amount of Mazel Tov Savings Bonds that may be purchased by any person to be issued on any Issue Date (which, in the case of Mazel Tov

-Savings Bonds, is the 1st of each month), registered in the name of any one holder, is \$2,500.
-For Mazel Tov Savings Bonds with an Issue Date before July 1, 2018, the maximum amount of Mazel Tov Savings Bonds that may be purchased by any person on any purchase date, registered in the name of any one holder, is \$2,500.
-You may buy each Shalom Savings Bond in a minimum denomination of \$50 (and integral multiples of \$10 in excess of \$50).
-The maximum amount of Shalom Savings Bonds that may be purchased by any person on any purchase date, registered in the name of any one holder, is \$2,500.
-You may buy each eMitzvah Savings Bond in a minimum denomination of \$36 (and integral multiples of \$18 in excess of \$36).
-The maximum amount of eMitzvah Savings Bonds that may be purchased by any person on any purchase date, registered in the name of any one holder, is \$90.
+You may buy each 2-Year Sabra Savings Bond, 3-Year Sabra Savings Bond, 5-Year Sabra Savings Bond and 10-Year Sabra Savings Bond in a minimum denomination of \$1,000 and integral multiples of \$100 in excess of \$1,000.
+You may buy each Mazel Tov Savings Bond in a minimum denomination of \$100 and integral multiples of \$1 in excess of \$100.
+The maximum amount of Mazel Tov Savings Bonds that may be purchased by any person to be issued on any Issue Date (which, in the case of Mazel Tov Savings Bonds, is the 1st of each month), registered in the name of any one holder, is \$2,500.
+You may buy each eMazel Tov Savings Bond in a minimum denomination of \$36 and integral multiples of \$1 in excess of \$36.
+The maximum amount of eMazel Tov Savings Bonds that may be purchased by any person to be issued on any Issue Date (which, in the case of eMazel Tov Savings Bonds, is the 1st of each month), registered in the name of any one holder, is \$2,500.
+You may buy each Shalom Savings Bond in a minimum denomination of \$36 and integral multiples of \$1 in excess of \$36.
+The maximum amount of Shalom Savings Bonds that may be purchased by any person on any Issue Date is \$1,000,000.
+Shalom Savings Bonds can only be issued to a permitted holder (as discussed in more detail under "- Limitation on Purchases" below).
+We may specify a lower multiple in excess of the minimum denomination for each of Savings Bonds, Sabra Savings Bonds, Mazel Tov Savings Bonds, eMazel Tov Savings Bonds and Shalom Savings Bonds in the relevant rate sheet for an issue of bonds.